-5. Can my friends or lawyer attend the couple or individual consultation on my behalf?
+4. Can my friends or lawyer complete the CPP on my behalf?

 No, you must personally attend the couple or individual consultation.

 If you are residing overseas, please contact any FAM@FSC or DSSA for assistance.
-The agency will make special arrangements for you to attend the couple or individual consultation virtually.
+The agency will make arrangements for you to attend the consultation (alone or with your spouse) virtually.

 6. I have completed the CPP e-learning and would like to attend a consultation session as soon as possible.
 When is the earliest appointment that I can book?